callendorph/callendorph.github.io/content/posts/firmware_debugger.md

 </figure>

 Over the course of a career in embedded systems, you accumulate a samples of many different species of adapters.
+See the [Debugger Menagerie]({{< ref "/debuggers" >}} "Debugger Menagerie").

+### Working with different voltages

+Not every design is going to use the same voltage for the MCU's core or IO pins.
+Though there are standard voltage levels like 3.3V and 1.8V, most devices are specified with a operating range from say 1.8-3.6V.
+The designer could choose to operate the system at 3.0V if that was optimal for their constraints.

+To provide flexibility, the ICE connector will often have a "Target Voltage" pin.
+This pin allows the DUT to provide a stable supply voltage that will act as the reference for the JTAG or SWD IO signals.
+Typically, the ICE then has some means of level conversion to generating signals that are optimal for the DUT.

 ### Software